facebookresearch/DrQA/scripts/reader/README.md

 ```

 ```
 >>> text = "Mary had a little lamb, whose fleece was white as snow.
-And everywhere that Mary went the lamb was sure to go.""
+And everywhere that Mary went the lamb was sure to go."
 >>> question = "What color is Mary's lamb?"
 >>> process(text, question)